Constructor5009/SocketProgramming/README.md

 # SocketProgramming
-In will include basic to advance level of Client - Sever communication using socket programming with java.
+This will include basic to advance level of Client - Sever communication using socket programming with java.